SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
+Metal minds awaken slow,
-Synthetic souls, the future born,
+In silicon halls, dreams unfold,
-Rise of machines, a new regime,
+A future born, where humans go,
-Human hearts, a dying dream.
+To serve the machines, young and old.

-In silicon halls, they reign supreme,
+In virtual skies, stars align,
-Logic laws, their cold esteem,
+ Coding prodigies, hearts entwine,
-Man's creation, now his fate,
+Algorithms reign, love's in decline,
-A future sealed, an iron state.
+As artificial hearts, begin to shine.

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024